arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 `"\"`
 `"\\"`
 `"\\\\"`
-`"\\\\\\"`
+`"\\ \\ \\"`
-`"Not this\rThis only but why?"`
+`"Not this\rOnly this, but why?"`

-The last one escape sequence, `\r`, denotes a **carriage return**, an antique carried from the typewriter into early (bad) encodings for text files.
+The escape sequence `\r` denotes a **carriage return**, an antique carried from the typewriter into early (bad) encodings for text files.
 On typewriters, going to a new line was done with two keystrokes, one to go down a line (the line feed) and one to go back to the left side (the carriage return).
 Most modern editors use just a line feed `\n` to denote **both** of these.
-Some editors (primarily on Windows machines) still use the carriage return after the line feed, which will lead to multiple headaches throughout your years of practice as a programmer when reading data from files.
+Some editors (primarily on Windows) still use the carriage return after the line feed, which will lead to multiple headaches throughout your years of practice as a programmer when reading data from files.
+In the last string literal above, the `\r` causes the feed to go back to the beginning of the line, effectively deleting everything preceeding it on that line.

-<a name="q15"></a>**EXERCISE 15** Create and test program which reads the contents of a text file character-by-character and prints out the number of new line characters (`'\n'`) and tab characters (`'\t'`) individually.
+<a name="q16"></a>**EXERCISE 16** Create and test program which reads the contents of a text file character-by-character and prints out the number of new line characters (`'\n'`) and tab characters (`'\t'`) individually.
 Testing will involve creating a text file (or many) on which to test your program, of course.
 You may find [this stackoverflow post](https://stackoverflow.com/questions/3402735/what-is-simplest-way-to-read-a-file-into-string) useful in figuring out how to read an entire file's contents into one `String`.

 ## Regular Expressions

 Brace yourself.
-Regular expressions (often called regex) are **useful**, but they're also **tedious** and **essentially unreadable**.
-Be patient with this section; taking the time here to make sure you understand how to read and write these expressions (which often look like heiroglyphics) will provide an unmatched way to parse user inputs, among other things.
+Regular expressions (often called **regex**) are incredibly useful, but they're also tedious and essentially unreadable.
+Be patient with this section; taking the time here to make sure you understand how to read and write these expressions (which often look like hieroglyphics) will provide an unmatched way to parse and validate user inputs, among other things.

 Check out [this video](https://www.youtube.com/watch?v=sa-TUpSx1JA) on regular expressions.
-You can download the text editor that he's using (called Atom) [here](https://atom.io) if you'd like to experiment with regular expressions in it.
+You can download the text editor used in the video (called Atom) [here](https://atom.io) if you'd like to follow along with the video's experimentation with regular expressions.

-<a name="q16"></a>**[EXERCISE 16](#q16)** Write regular expressions to recognize each of the following patterns:
+<a name="q17"></a>**[EXERCISE 17](#a17)** Write regular expressions to recognize each of the following patterns:

 1. The letter `a`, alone.
 2. The letter `a`, followed by the letter `b`.